 Cabin Nightlight

 Ever stubbed your toe on a piece of furniture?
 Then you know why you need a nightlight.
 Cabins — especially those on the windowless interior of the ship — can get really dark.
 Combine that with an unfamiliar layout that you aren’t used to, and it’s a recipe for bumping into things in the middle of the night.
-A cheap nightlight (these are two for $7) is a must have.
+A cheap nightlight (these are two for about $10) is a must have.

 It should be a rule that before you marry someone, you need to spend a week on a cruise with them.
-If two people can share a bathroom in a tiny cabin for a week straight, then you know it’s true love.
+If two people can share a bathroom in a small cabin for a week straight, then you know it’s true love.

-Bottle Protector
+Wine Bottle Protector

 If you plan to drink on a cruise, we highly recommend that you bring a bottle of wine.
-It’s one of the few beverages that cruise lines will let you bring aboard.
-This is an easy way to save some cash instead of buying wine at a bar on the ship.
-If you do pack wine, put it in your carry-on.
-As well, protect it with something like this $9 bottle protector to keep it from getting accidentally broken during boarding.
+It’s one of the few beverages that cruise lines will let you bring aboard, making it an easy way to save some cash instead of buying wine at a bar on the ship.

 Corkscrew

 There’s nothing worse than bringing a bottle of wine… and forgetting the corkscrew.
 Having to cut out a cork is no fun and leads to spitting out little bits of it as you sip your wine.
-Simply throwing a cheap (this one is $7 on Amazon) corkscrew in your luggage right now makes sure you’ll have one when it’s cruise time.
+Simply throwing a cheap (this one is $6 on Amazon) corkscrew in your luggage right now makes sure you’ll have one when it’s cruise time.

 Towel Clips